Charles C. P. Holden

-Charles Courtney Pickney Holden (August 9, 1827 – February 9, 1905) was an American politician who served as president of the Cook County Board of Commissioners and served as the president of the Chicago Common Council.
+Charles Courtney Pickney Holden (August 9, 1827 – February 9, 1905) was an American politician who served as chairman of the Cook County Board of Commissioners and president of the Chicago Common Council.
 He ran unsuccessfully for mayor of Chicago in the 1871 election.

 Early life

 Holden was born on August 9, 1827, in Groton, New Hampshire.
 He was born to Phineas H. Holden and Betsy Holden (née Parker).
 He would be one of nine children.

 One of his earliest American ancestors was Richard Holden, who came to America from Ipswich, England, in 1634 with his brother Justinian on the sailing-vessel Francis, settling in what would later become Watertown, Massachusetts.
 Holden's maternal grandfather was Levi Parker, who served as a lieutenant in the Continental Army during the American Revolution, serving from the war's start in the Battle of Bunker Hill, until its conclusion in the Siege of Yorktown.
 Levi Parker was with George Washington at the time of John André's capture, and served as a guard at André's execution.

 With his family, Holden moved to Chicago, Illinois, on June 30, 1836, when it was still a town of only 4,000 residents.
 His family soon moved to Will County, Illinois.
 Holden returned to Chicago at the age of 15.
 In Chicago, Holden first worked at a grocery store owned by Charles Sweet on Water Street.

 Beginning in the spring of 1847, Holden served in the Fifth Regiment of Illinois Volunteers in the Mexican–American War until being mustered out of service in Alton, Illinois, on October 16, 1848.